futrime/lip/docs/en/tooth_json_file_reference.md

 ### Syntax

-Generally, tooth path should be in the form of a lowercased URL without protocol prefix (e.g. github.com/liteldev/liteloaderbds).
+Generally, tooth path should be in the form of a URL without protocol prefix (e.g. github.com/liteldev/liteloaderbds).

-Only lowercase letters, digits, dashes, underlines, dots and slashes [a-z0-9-_./] are allowed.
+Only letters, digits, dashes, underlines, dots and slashes [A-Za-z0-9-_./] are allowed.
 Uppercase letters will be converted to lowercase before parsing.

 ### Examples